JagritParakh/Eobard-Thawne/README.md

+### Update: I have abandoned this project, it will get no more updates, the code will still work however.
+I plan on making a new bot completely from scratch that would include more features and better functionality
 # Eobard Thawne

-### A simple multipurpose discord bot built in Discord.JS V14.
+## A simple multipurpose discord bot built in Discord.JS V14.

 ---